words Alexa Wang

 While Birmingham is currently in Tier 3, you will be glad to know that driving lessons and tests have been given the go ahead, although you are likely to see some changes to the norm due to the coronavirus pandemic.
 Face masks will be required and the number of tests that can be carried out during one day has been reduced, which means some learner drivers may have their test postponed or cancelled.

-You can always check out the government guidance and updates on how you will be affected by the coronavirus and what changes to expect when you take your driving test.
-In the meantime, you may have a bit of a wait on your hands, so here are the best ways to make the most of this time and keep yourself prepared for your driving test.
+You can always check out the government guidance and updates on how you will be affected by the coronavirus and what changes to expect when you take your driving test. : In the meantime, you may have a bit of a wait on your hands, but alternatively, you can search for driving test cancellations to get an earlier schedule.
+While waiting, here are the best ways to make the most of the time and keep yourself prepared for your driving test.